Book of Hours of Gregory XIII

 Bruges (Belgium) – Ca. 1500

-Painted by no less than Gerard David and furnished with more than 80 magnificent miniatures: the precious, personal prayer book of the notorious Borgia Pope Alexander VI
+Painted by none other than Gerard David and adorned with more than 80 magnificent miniatures: the precious personal prayer book of the notorious Borgia Pope Alexander VI

 Experience More